 |Planning >> Air Awareness >> Air Quality Forecast Center >> Forecast Discussion|

-Today's Air Quality Conditions: Particle pollution has dipped into the Code Green range in most of the state due to daytime mixing.
-Smoke from a wildfire near Cold Mountain may be bringing Code Yellow air quality to parts of the Asheville area.
+Today's Air Quality Conditions: Air quality levels remain in the Code Green range statewide this afternoon, with the only exception possibly being near the White Creek fire in Burke County where some isolated Code Yellow to possibly Code Orange particle pollution concentrations may exist in the heaviest smoke.
 For a display of the most recent air quality conditions throughout the remainder of this afternoon, please visit the US EPA's AIRNOW web site.

 General Forecast Discussion: Tomorrow, surface high pressure will build overhead, resulting in a continuation of relatively clean air transport into the region through tomorrow afternoon.
 Ozone levels along the Asheville Ridge Tops may come close to or just over the Code Yellow range, with the rest of the state holding in the Code Green range for both ozone and particle pollution.
 However, localized Code Yellow particle pollution conditions will remain a possibility near/immediately downwind of the White Creek fire in Burke county.

 Outlook: On Friday and Saturday, surface high pressure will slide offshore,